crystallabs/virtualtime/README.md

 As long as VirtualDate is materialized (i.e. has specific Y/m/d values), then changing any of those values will update `weekday` and `jd` automatically.
-Similarly, setting Julian Day Number will automatically update Y/m/d (and implicitly also weekday), and cause the date to become materialized.
+Similarly, setting Julian Day Number will automatically update Y/m/d (and implicitly also weekday) and cause the date to become materialized.

 Please note that in the current behavior, setting `weekday` will not affect Y/m/d or jd.